-A recent review of the 2016 SMSF annual statistics released by the ATO indicates that some SMSF auditors are continuing to lodge ACRs unnecessarily.
+A recent review of the 2016 SMSF annual statistics released by the ATO indicates that some SMSF auditors continue to lodge ACRs unnecessarily.

-The key to effective SMSF reporting criteria lies with how SMSF auditors interpret the twenty-two (22) sections and regulations of SIS they’re required to report to the ATO.
+The key to effective SMSF reporting criteria lies with how SMSF auditors interpret the twenty-nine (29) sections and regulations of SIS they’re required to report to the ATO.

 Statistics show there are nine (9) major contravention types which include multiple reportable sections and regulations, and at least eight (8) lumped into an “Other” category that represents only 3.7% of the total number of contraventions lodged.